NacomiTagiera/Wordle/README.md

 # Wordle Clone

-This is a clone of the popular word game - [Wordle](https://www.nytimes.com/games/wordle/index.html) - built with Next.js, TypeScript, Redux Toolkit, Material UI, and Sass.
+This is a clone of a popular word game - [Wordle](https://www.nytimes.com/games/wordle/index.html).

 ### How to play